marcusbrose/nn/GraphicsPerformance/Scale9Textures.md

 # Reasons
 The number textures loaded from the sprite sheet is very low.
 All can be reused for multiple game tiles.

-The Textures are very small and required less memory than drawing ready to use game tiles on the sprite sheet.
+The textures are very small and require less memory than drawing ready to use game tiles on the sprite sheet.